 While this fake dialogue may be just slightly dramatized, it does represent a problem I’ve noticed with myself.
 Far too much negativity.
 I’ve been the reason someone has rolled their eyes.
 I’ve been the person that maybe has been avoided because of my attitude.
 I’ve been guilty of being the type of person I complain about.

 Venting and complaining are necessary outlets and I engage in them frequently.
-However, I’m still victim to my own feedback loop of commiserating and the “high” it produces.
+However, I’m still victim to my own feedback loop of commiserating and the “high” that it produces.
 After all, dopamine doesn’t care if it’s a positive or negative emotion.

 So what’s the answer?